wernsey/rengine/README.md

 * The home of Rengine is at https://github.com/wernsey/rengine
 * Documentation can be found on the [Rengine wiki](https://github.com/wernsey/rengine/wiki) page on GitHub.

+Rengine is distributed under the terms of the MIT License, which means that it can be used for just about any purpose.
+See below for details.

 # Technical